iPadOS 17 vs iPadOS 16: What’s new?

 With iPadOS 17, you’ll have the option to leave an audio or video message when someone misses your FaceTime call.

-FaceTime is also getting a new series of Reactions, including hearts, balloons, fireworks, laser beams and rain, which can be activated with simple hand gestures.
+FaceTime is also getting a new series of Reactions, including hearts, balloons, fireworks, laser beams and rain, which can be activated during a call with simple hand gestures.

 iPadOS 17 finally gets the Health app

-Finally, Apple is bringing the well-loved Health app from the iPhone to the iPad.
+Finally, Apple is bringing the iPhone’s popular Health app to the iPad.

-The iPad will also get medication tracking, Cycle Tracking, emotion and mood tracking and the ability to view health records from multiple supported institutions, though we’ll have to wait and see whether that includes health records here in the UK or if that’s more of a US-focussed feature.
+The health app will also get medication tracking, Cycle Tracking, emotion and mood tracking and the ability to view health records from multiple supported institutions, though we’ll have to wait and see whether that includes health records here in the UK or if that’s more of a US-focussed feature.